JoshMcKin/hot_tub/README.md

 # HotTub [![Build Status](https://travis-ci.org/JoshMcKin/hot_tub.png?branch=master)](https://travis-ci.org/JoshMcKin/hot_tub) [![Coverage Status](https://coveralls.io/repos/JoshMcKin/hot_tub/badge.png?branch=master)](https://coveralls.io/r/JoshMcKin/hot_tub)

 A flexible thread-safe pooling gem.
+When you need more than a standard static pool.

 ## Features

 ### HotTub::Pool
-A thread safe lazy pool for HTTP clients or anything else you can think of.
+A thread safe, lazy pool.

 * Thread safe
-* Lazy clients/connections (created only when necessary)
+* Lazy, pool starts off at 0 and grows as necessary.
-* Can be used with any client library
+* Non-Blocking, can be configured to always return a client if your pool runs out under load.
+Overflow clients are returned to the pool for reuse.
+Once load dies, the pool is reaped down to size.
-* Support for cleaning dirty resources
+* Can be used with any client library instance.
-* Set to expand pool under load which is eventually reaped back down to set size
+* Support for cleaning dirty resources, no one likes a dirty `HotTub`
-* Attempts to close clients/connections on shutdown
+* Support for closing resources on shutdown

 ### HotTub::Sessions
 A [ThreadSafe::Cache](https://github.com/headius/thread_safe) where URLs are mapped to a pool or client instance.

-## Requirements
+### Requirements
 HotTub is tested on MRI, JRUBY and Rubinius
 * Ruby >= 1.9